mabobakr/LOL-winning-prediction/README.md

 # Lol-winning-prediction
 Machine learning model to predict the winner of league of legends game based on the first 10 min stats

+# how to run
+1. uncomment the first line in the lol-classifiers to install all the needed packages
+2. then run and good luck.

 # Repo Structure
 |--- data_perpare.ipynb --> this file is used for data preparation to split the data into training and testing and check that data is unbiased